jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 Now the repeated `ThemeConsumer` wrappers are gone, and we don't have to deal with the render props anymore.

-Future You or your teammates may wonder "Where does the `themeContext` prop come from?"
-But the beauty of this pattern is that **it doesn't matter**.
-The `themeContext` could be delivered by an [unladen swallow](https://www.youtube.com/watch?v=liIlW-ovx0Y&t=1m24s 'YouTube - Monty Python and the Holy Grail') and it wouldn't make a difference.
+Future You or your teammates may wonder "Where does the `themeContext` prop come from?", but the beauty of this pattern is that **it doesn't matter**.
+The `themeContext` could be delivered by an [unladen swallow](https://www.youtube.com/watch?v=liIlW-ovx0Y&t=1m24s 'YouTube - Monty Python and the Holy Grail') and it wouldn't make any difference.

 This pattern scales very easily as well.
 If another component is created and needs access to the theme, all we'd have to do is add the context prop and wrap the export with the `withTheme` function.